There are few other towns in Virginia that have as relaxing of a vibe as Cape Charles does.

 Stop into Lemon Tree Gallery and Studio

-It is definitely one of the best places to visit in Cape Charles for those wanting to escape the beach and nature for a bit.
+It is definitely one of the best places to visit in Cape Charles for those wanting to escape the VA beach town and nature for a bit.

 Every week, this Clelia Sheppard-owned art studio and gallery changes its events to entertain the audience.
 You can also indulge in creative activities for yourself and go for live workshops and lectures with artists like Bethany Simpson and Thelma Peterson.